Reeperbahn/Take a St. Pauli tour with a Greeter

 Not to forget the many music clubs such as the “Grünspan”, which was already built in 1899 as a dance hall.
 In general, not only since the ReeperbahnFestivall Hamburg has become an international hotspot for bands and musicians.
 Alone in 2019, about 50,000 guests visited the four-day event with 600 concerts.

 But it certainly began with the Beatles, who had about 800 performances between 1960 and -62, clearly incl. the beginnings in the Indra.
-Clubs like among many others Star Club, Top Ten or Golden Pudel Club are history, but St.Pauli is still the center of music in Hamburg.
+Clubs like Star Club, Top Ten or Golden Pudel Club are history, but St.Pauli is still the center of music in Hamburg.

 In the middle - pubs and red light

 Where is the border between art and red light?
 With the Salambo of Rene Durand, finally closed in 1997 or the Safari of Hans-Henning Schneidereit, that was closed after his death in 2014 after 50 years, the last live sex stages disappeared from St.Pauli.
-These sights have probably taken over the Internet.
-With the strip shows in the Dollhaus or various bars had little to do.
+These sights have probably been taken over by the Internet.
+They had little to do with the strip shows in the Dollhaus or various bars today.

-In 2001, the powder keg moved from St.Georg to St.Pauli and is now the largest travesty theater in Europe.
+In 2001, the Pulverfass (powder keg) moved from St.Georg to St.Pauli and is now the largest travesy theater in Europe.
 All this is a question of personal taste.

-Less about sex but contacts, for that there are countless pubs and bars.
-Some like the Ritze are known Germany.
-Their boxing cellar, which appears in many films, is legendary, even if official competitions never took place there, because the ring does not meet the regulations, it is a bit too small.
-Until 2011, however, owner-managed by Hanne Kleine until his death.
-These pubs still exist or continue to operate “the same”, like Gretel and Alfons or the Silbersack.
+Countless pubs and bars are to be found.
+Less for sex, but certainly for contact.
+Some, like the Ritze, are known all over Germany.
+The boxing rings in its basement, which appear in many films, is legendary, even if official competitions never took place there.
+The ring does not meet the regulations because it is a bit too small.
+It was owner-managed by Hanne Kleine until his death in 2011.
+These pubs still exist or continue to operate, like Gretel and Alfons or the Silbersack.
 But mostly they disappear after the death of the owner or become “filling stations” for Kiez visitors with changing owners.
 You have to know your way around a bit to still find the personal meeting places.